310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 </div>

 {% bubble Chiaki smileconfident %}
-“That was ‘Tenka Muteki ☆ Meteorangers!’.”
+“That was ‘Tenka Muteki ☆ Meteorangers!’”
 {% endbubble %}

 {% bubble Shinobu norsmile2 %}
-“This brings our Ryuseitai commemoration live show to an end!”
+“This brings our Ryuseitai commemoration live show to an end.”
 {% endbubble %}

 {% bubble Kanata smilesoft %}